vuejs/awesome-vue/README.md

  - [vuex-action](https://github.com/varHarrie/vuex-action) - Utilities for vuex to easily create and manage actions.
  - [vuex-rest-api](https://github.com/christianmalek/vuex-rest-api) - A Helper utility to simplify the usage of REST APIs with Vuex.
 Based on axios.
  - [vuex-cache](https://github.com/superwf/vuex-cache) - A Vuex plugin utility to cache action those will make remote request.
+ - [vuex-persist](https://github.com/championswimmer/vuex-persist) - A Typescript-ready Vuex plugin to help save the store to localStorage or any custom Storage (that you can configure).

 ###### Sync Between Tabs